PIYUSH-SATIYA/probabilityAndStatistics/pca/notes.md

 | ------------------------------ | --------------------------------- | -------------------------------------------------------- |
 | X_centered @ W_small           | Compute eigenfaces in pixel space | Projects small eigenvectors to high-dimensional space    |
 | X_projected @ W_small.T + mean | Reconstruct images                | Combines k eigenfaces back to approximate original image |

+The key insight is that you're computing covariance between images (samples) rather than between pixels (features), which gives you a manageable 25×25 matrix instead of a 65536×65536 monster.
+Your variable x_projected correctly represents the projection of pixel data onto the dual principal components, staying within the dual PCA framework throughout.

 <!-- Notes by claude not sure about correctness, it is for pixel as a random variable -->